BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

     [https://userbase.kde.org/Dolphin](https://userbase.kde.org/Dolphin)
     .

-[^2]: In case 'xstata17mp.sh' does not launch Stata please see '[Section 3](#statistical_software)'.
+[^2]: In case 'xstata17mp.sh' does not launch Stata please see '[Statistical software](#statistical_software)'.

 [^3]: Click on the cross button at the upper right corner to close.

-[^4]: Note that before exiting the server, you need to make
-    sure that all active programs have been closed (unless they have been launched in *batch* mode).
+[^4]: Note that before exiting the server, you need to make sure that all active programs have been closed (unless they have been launched in *batch* mode).
 Running programs in *batch* mode is justified for procedures that require high computational resources, intense calculation and/or long processing time.

-[^5]: The '*shell'* supports the commands in Linux operating system
-    (some are disabled).
+[^5]: The '*shell'* supports the commands in Linux operating system (some are disabled).

-[^6]: The version of Stata on the server has the same features as the
-    Stata on Windows or Mac.
-By default when the Stata starts in this way the \"working directory\" active becomes your folder
+[^6]: The version of Stata on the server has the same features as the Stata on Windows or Mac.
+By default when the Stata starts in this way the \"working directory\" active becomes your folder \"work\_area\".
-    \"work\_area\".

-[^7]: You may only remove text files that do not contain data or results
-    that allow identification.
+[^7]: You may only remove text files that do not contain data or results that allow identification.
 For all the graphs you request as an output you must provide the corresponding Table to replicate it.
 You may only export graphs in .PNG format (no vector graph is allowed).

 [^8]: Singularity is now called [Apptainer](https://apptainer.org).
 You can find further information here: [https://apptainer.org](https://apptainer.org).